rajeshvinayagam-lab/MDB-live-2020/README.md

   * Select 'Project Settings'.
   * Select 'Access Manager' on the left navigation bar.
   * Select the 'Create API Key' tab.
-  * Create a new API Key with the Project Cluster Manager role.
+  * Create a new API Key with the Project Owner role.
   * Record the Public and Private Key details and store them securely.
 * ### [Download the Realm CLI Client](https://docs.mongodb.com/realm/deploy/realm-cli-reference/#installation)
   * Follow the instructions on this page to download the Realm CLI for your platform.